Therushi/rode-clone/README.md

 Made with ❤ in india

-This is the User-Interface of Rode website designed fully with HTML and CSS.
+This is the User-Interface of Rode website designed fully with HTML and Tailwind CSS.
 The Landing page contains:

 - Nabar
 - Main Section